jonahgeorge/letterdrop/README.md

-Letterdrop
+LetterDrop
 ===

-Letterdrop is an open source alternative to FormKeep that is easy to self-host.
+LetterDrop is an open source alternative to FormKeep that is easy to self-host.

 ## Deploying